polychromatic/website/docs/config-effects.md

 * `gpu`
 * `accessory`

-For example, the logic in your effect could behave differently between devices by detecting like this:
+For example, the logic in scripted effects could behave differently between devices by detecting like this:

 ```